All Episodes

 So I just wanted to run this by you and see what if it raised red flags in your mind.

-Now don't stop there.
+Now, don't stop there.

-I mean, I I need you to tell me where you think forget leave nine eleven out of a minute.
+I mean, I need you to tell me where you think.

-What because one thing that can't be denied, the whole thing was orchestrated.
+Because one thing that can't be denied, the whole thing was orchestrated.

-What did happen was that Hezbollah did blow up an Israeli Humvee and kidnapped us a couple of soldiers.
+What did happen was that Hezbollah did blow up an Israeli Humvee and kidnapped a couple of soldiers.

 That is what started us.

-Now take your theory out, because I don't know where you're going with this.
+Now, take your theory out because I don't know where you're going with this.

-All the you got the Terror Masters meeting in Damascus, you got the oil futures guys going nuts before the meeting.
+You got the oil futures guys going nuts before the meeting.

 Where does it all lead in your mind?